Swollen Feet After Hiking?

 • Resting near a cold stream or snow field?
 Cold water hydrotherapy not only feels great, but keeps inflammation levels lower.

-More good foot care tips can be found here.
+More good foot care tips for you!

 And here's a discussion of another way to reduce swelling during a hike: the best hiking compression socks.